eygilbert/egdb_intl/Readme.md

 **Guideline**: before querying an MTC value you should first use a WLD database to determine that the position is a win or a loss.

 ---
-The WLD database is identified as type `EGDB_DTW`.
+The DTW database is identified as type `EGDB_DTW`.
 It has filenames with suffixes ".cpr_dtw" and ".idx_dtw".
 This database has data for positions with up to 7 pieces.
 It does not have data for positions that are draws, or positions that are captures.
 The return value from `egdb_lookup()` is the (distance to win or loss) / 2.
 To get the actual distances, multiply the return value by 2, and if the position is a win, add 1.

 ---